-Endpoints supporting tunnelling of ISUP information shall use the procedures in 10.4.
+Endpoints supporting tunnelling of ISUP information shall use the procedures of 10.4/H.323.
 Endpoint shall identify the ISUP variant by either using the tunnelledProtocolObjectID or the TunnelledProtocolAlternateIdentifier structure.
-The subIdentifier may be used to identify the revision of the ISUP variant, e.g., "1988".
+The subIdentifier may be used to identify the revision of the ISUP variant, e.g. "1988".
 See Table M2.1.